On Vector Spaces with Formal Infinite Sums: General strong vector spaces

-If $\cC$ satisfying (A$1^*$) has to contain all representables and has to satisfy condition (A$2^*$), then in particular every $X \in \cC$ must have the property that $\Nat(\Yon \k, -)$ acts as a monomorphism on $\Nat(\Yon V, X)$.
-This is readily observed to have some equivalent formulations which will be useful
+When $\cC$ satisfies \ref{SV:A1*}, it has to contain all representables.
+If it furthermore satisfies \ref{SV:A2*}, then every $X \in \cC$ must have the property that $\Nat(\Yon \bfk, -)$ acts as a monomorphism on $\Nat(\Yon V, X)=\cC(\Yon V, X)$.
+This is readily observed to have some equivalent formulations which will be useful.